Haughton Green: Today

 Haughton Green is mainly a residential area that has around 3,000 households.
 Many of the shops and services are located on the main road of the old village, Haughton Green Road, which includes a post office and many other shops.

 Haughton Green was mainly a rural area, with most of its built up areas along the main roads and in the original village.
 It was only at the end of the 19th century and early 20th century that it became more built up and became more so when the Manchester (Beswick) overspill estate was located here in the late fifties behind existing housing on Two Trees Lane.
 There was also building of new middle class housing in and around the original village at the same time.
 This increased the size of the village significantly as housing here now extended down into the valley and next to wooded areas.

 The village now forms part of the Denton South Ward on Tameside Council and the three local councillors are George Newton, Jack Naylor and Claire Reid.
-Andrew Gwynne is the Member of Parliament for Haughton Green, which is a part of the Gorton and Denton Parliamentary Constituency.
+Hannah Spencer is the Member of Parliament for Haughton Green, which is a part of the Gorton and Denton Parliamentary Constituency.
 Other nearby overspill council estates are Hattersley and Gamesley.